theallen77/streaming/README.md

 5. Type space then type a dash - and then space again and add more parenthesis ()
 6. In the parenthesis, note what types of content the site has (Movies, TV, Anime, only note cartoons if it's a cartoon exclusive site, or a site that has only anime and cartoons)
 7. Note what player the site uses.
 JW Player (vidcloud,) Openload, RapidVideo, Google Server, OK.RU or whatever it is.
 If a site uses multple types of players use "mixed servers."
 If the site hosts the videos themselves use "dedicated server."
 8. Note how big the library is of the site is.
 Small, Medium, Big or Huge.
 Check this by seeing if a site has obscure content.
+Just try to give your best judgement.

 **EXAMPLE**